angegar/angegar.github.io/docs/Kubernetes/kubernetes/k8s_ecosystem.md

 ## Why do we need kubernetes ?

-- Enable portability accross infrastructure providers
+- Enable portability across infrastructure providers
 - Orchestrate deployments to ensure a zero down time
 - Rollback deployment if required
 - Offer a common way to deploy application
 - Offer redundancy for masters, nodes and pods
 - Segregation per namespaces
-- Mutualize physcial ressources
+- Mutualize physical resources

 ## Administrate a cluster